Training

 Co-supervisors: Dr. J. Torres (IES) and Dr. S. Ruffenach (L2C)

-We aim to lay the groundwork for a new technology that will enable the study of intermolecular electrodynamic forces within the inherent complexity of biological systems and, in the long term, address proteomic analysis, biomarker identification, and related personalized therapies.
+We aim to lay the groundwork for a new technology that will enable the study of intermolecular electrodynamic forces within the true complexity of biological systems and, in the long term, address proteomic analysis, biomarker identification, and related personalized therapies.

-Current thesis: THz Spectroscopy of Dirac Matter
+Current Thesis: THz Spectroscopy of Dirac Matter

 Maria SZOŁA

-Transnational joint supervision thesis, as part of the IRP TERAMIR project
+Transnational Joint Supervision Thesis, as part of the IRP TERAMIR project

 Laboratories: L2C, University of Montpellier, France – IHPP–PAS, Poland

-Co-supervisors: Dr. F. Teppe (L2C) and Dr. G. Cywinski (IHPP PAS)
+Co-advisors: Dr. F. Teppe (L2C) and Dr. G. Cywinski (IHPP PAS)

 Dirac matter is a newly discovered class of condensed matter systems described by the Dirac equation.
 Notable examples include topological insulators, graphene, and Weyl semimetals.
-It appears that HgCdTe may also be a good candidate, as its bandgap (E_g) becomes zero at certain concentrations of Cd, temperatures, or pressures.
+It appears that HgCdTe may also be a good candidate, as its bandgap (E_g) equals zero at certain concentrations of Cd, temperatures, or pressures.
 In this case, HgCdTe behaves similarly to graphene, where electrons act as 2D massless fermions with zero-bandgap conical bands.

 The main objective of this research is to observe a phase transition between the semimetal and semiconductor phases in HgCdTe, both in bulk material and in HgTe quantum wells.
 This transition is expected to be induced by the hydrostatic pressure applied to the sample.
 To observe it, THz transmission through the samples in a magnetic field will be investigated.